Analysis: Pac-12 winners, losers, trends and takeaways from the 2020 NFL draft

 Loser: ACC Coastal.
 Seven teams combined for just 11 picks, and four came from one school: Miami.
 The other six teams produced seven selections.
 It was essentially a talent wasteland.

 Winner: Utah.
-The Utes led the Pac-12 with seven picks, and nobody else was close.
+The Utes led the Pac-12 with seven selections, and nobody else was close.
 Over the past two years, Utah has 12 selections — just off the pace set by the blue bloods.
 No coaching staff in the conference does a better job identifying talent that fits the system, and then developing that talent.

 Loser: Pac-12 North.
-Each division generated 16 selections, but the tilt was unmistakable at the top of the draft: The North had just two players picked in the first three rounds (Oregon QB Justin Herbert and Cal S Ashtyn Davis), while the South had 10 high-round selections.
+Each division generated 16 selections, but the tilt was unmistakable at the top of the draft: The North had just two players picked in the first three rounds (Oregon quarterback Justin Herbert and California safety Ashtyn Davis), while the South had 10 high-round selections.

 Winner: Cal.
 The Bears had three players picked (Davis, S Jaylinn Hawkins and LB Evan Weaver), which was more than Washington, Stanford and USC.
 Other than Utah, no program does a better job on the development side.

 Loser: Arizona.
-The only program in the conference that didn’t produce a draft pick, and this was hardly the Wildcats’ first shutout: They have been blanked three times in the past eight drafts.
+The only program in the conference that didn’t produce a draft pick, and this was hardly the Wildcats’ first shutout.
+They have been blanked three times in the past eight drafts.
 It’s a tough gig — a basketball school in a college town without a deep well of local talent.
 But the Wildcats have done themselves no favors with their in-state recruiting strategy in recent years.

 Winner: Mike Leach.
-He’s gone, but the legacy lives on: Washington State won six games with one draft pick, continuing a trend of doing more (winning) with less (NFL talent) than just about any program in the country.
-In the past five seasons, the Cougars have 43 wins.
+He’s gone, but the legacy lives on.
+Washington State won six games with one draft pick, continuing a trend of doing more (winning) with less (NFL talent) than just about any program in the country.
+In the past five seasons, the Cougars have 43 victories.
 In the past five drafts, they have seven selections.

 Loser: USC.
 The Trojans had two picks — two!
 That’s their lowest total since 2002 and only half the number of selections as Temple.
 Yes, USC had a small senior class and many juniors opted to return.
-But that’s exactly the point, folks: The player development has been lacking.
+But that’s exactly the point, folks, the player development has been lacking.

 Winner: Justin Herbert.
 He went sixth to the Chargers, as expected, and in our view will be a better pro than many believe.
 Combine the Pistol formation (suboptimal for his skills) with a mediocre cast of receivers (all those drops) and the ground-and-pound style favored by Mario Cristobal, and Herbert’s talent wasn’t quite maximized.